Sample Notice to Appear

 Court.
 Until it is filed, the Immigration Court lacks jurisdiction to

 order removal of a person from the United States.
-Click the link for more information about removal,

 Sample of front of Notice to Appear